ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 >You need to have some Linux experience and programming experience to play with NixOS & Nix Flakes, so I don't recommend NixOS for any Linux beginners.

->Mainly translated from Chinese with the help of Copilot & ChatGPT.

 ## 0. Why Nix

 I heard about Nix several years ago.
 It uses [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) to manage system dependencies and can roll back to any historical state at any time.
 Although it sounds impressive, it requires learning a new language and writing code to install packages, I thought it was too troublesome and didn't study it at the time.